 Skout is definitely a better name for a chat/dating app similar to MeetMe.
 Like Plenty of Fish, it’s a very popular app with over 50 million downloads and over 10 million active users.
 Just how many lonely souls are out there wanting to hook up online?
 The company behind Skout has been around since 2007, so it definitely had a large user base by the time apps came along.

 Unlike the other apps listed here, Skout allows teens to sign up and meet potential friends.
 While teens and adults are separated by function, this still opens up potential holes for predatory behavior, especially since Skout does not require complete profiles.
-Identities are verified, but profile pictures are allowed to be ambiguous.
+Although identities are confirmed, unclear profile photographs are permitted.

 One fun aspect about Skout is that it uses an in-app currency earned by doing specific tasks and can be used for various purposes, perhaps to appeal to its younger demographic.
 The interface is clean, but navigation could be an issue due to its many functions.
 Skout is free to use and download but has in-app purchases to open up certain perks and features, including buying the app’s in-app currency.